tkareine/tkareine.org/_posts/2018-10-08-lightweight-nodejs-version-switching.md

 I can manage with 70 ms. This is the tool I chose to use as my Node.js version manager for a while.
 But because `nodenv` utilizes shims to wrap the executables of the selected Node.js version, a couple of problems arise.
-The first is that after installing new executable from global npm package, you must remember to run `nodenv rehash` to rebuild the shims.
+The first is that after installing a new executable from global npm package, you must remember to run `nodenv rehash` to rebuild the shims.
 Otherwise you can't run the executable.
-The second is that you lose access to the manual pages of the wrapped executables: a shim is an indirection to the actual executable, causing `man`'s manual page search to miss the page.
+The second is that you lose access to the manual pages of the wrapped executables: a shim is an indirection for the actual executable, causing `man`'s manual page search to miss the page.
 A demonstration of the problems:

 <figure>
 {% highlight bash %}